Late Middle Ages: Technology

+From a single print shop in Mainz, Germany around 1440, the movable type printing-press had spread to no less than around 270 cities in Central, Western and Eastern Europe and had already produced more than 20 million volumes by the end of the 15th century.
+Printing made scholarly books more widely accessible, allowing researchers to consult ancient texts freely and to compare their own observations with those of fellow scholars.
+Printing ended the manuscript culture of the Middle Ages, where facts were few and far between, and replaced it with a printing culture where reliable and documented facts rapidly proliferated and became the secure foundation for scientific knowledge.

+The compass, along with other innovations such as the cross-staff, the mariner's astrolabe, and advances in shipbuilding, enabled the navigation of the World Oceans and the early phases of colonialism.

 Arts and sciences

 In the 14th century, the predominant academic trend of scholasticism was challenged by the humanist movement.
 Though primarily an attempt to revitalise the classical languages, the movement also led to innovations within the fields of science, art, and literature, helped by impulses from Byzantine scholars who had to seek refuge in the West after the Fall of Constantinople in 1453.

 In science, classical authorities like Aristotle were challenged for the first time since antiquity.
 Within the arts, humanism took the form of the Renaissance.
 Though the 15th-century Renaissance was a highly localised phenomenon – limited mostly to the city-states of northern Italy – artistic developments were taking place also further north, particularly in the Netherlands.

-Philosophy, science and technology
+Natural philosophy

 European output of manuscripts (500–1500).
 The rising trend in medieval book production saw its continuation in the period.